A coffee shop in Serangoon Central was suspended for one day and fined for not keeping its toilet clean and in good repair, among other offences.

 As a result of these offences, Good Food Park’s licence was suspended for one day on Friday (2 Aug).

-SFA said a coffee shop or eating house which accumulates 12 or more demerit points over 12 months may have its licence suspended for either one, two or three days, based on track records.
+SFA said a coffee shop or eating house that accumulates 12 or more demerit points over 12 months may have its licence suspended for either one, two or three days, based on track records.

 The coffee shop was also fined a total of S$1,100.